PlaidWeb/publ-site/content/faq.md

 pretty decent flexibility while also having a nice ecosystem of modules that I might be using in the future.

-#### And why Peewee (and not SQLAlchemy/raw SQL/MongoDB/...)?
+#### And why PonyORM (and not SQLAlchemy/raw SQL/MongoDB/...)?

 Because it's easy to get started with and handles the actual use cases for the site pretty well.
 The database itself is just a disposable content index (in fact, the way Publ currently does a schema upgrade is by dropping all its tables and re-scanning the content files).
-I didn't see any need for anything more "proper" when the only requirements are a glorified key-value store with some basic indexing; Publ treats the filesystem itself as the ground truth database.
+I didn't see any need for anything more "proper" when the only requirements are a glorified key-value store with some basic indexing; Publ treats the filesystem itself as the source of ground truth.

 #### And Misaka?